 For all of the above techniques, always start in situations where your dog will be successful.
 If you take him out to train and he is just a basket case, pulling every which way, he is not going to learn, and you will just become frustrated.
 Believe me, I’ve been there!
 Back up a step or two.
 Work inside your home with only a few distractions.
 Then, work in your yard or right in front of your home.
 Make your training walks longer and longer.
 And lastly, always strive to avoid distractions that your dog isn’t ready for.
 Avoid the house that has three dogs in the front yard or the street where there is a lot of traffic if you know your dog isn’t ready for those.

 There are many training aids you can use when working towards teaching your dog loose leash walking.
 Some are better than others, and some are even outright dangerous.
-For my recommendations about harnesses please read my Dog Harnesses: Helpful Tools for Loose Leash Walking article.
+For recommendations about harnesses please read this Dog Harnesses: Helpful Tools for Loose Leash Walking article.